hi2p-perim/lightmetrica-v2/README.md

     + Use policy-based design to select optimized or non-optimized version
     + Try to use user defined literals for representing internal floating point type (Math::Float)
 - Handling of command line arguments
+- Testing
+    + Unittest of math library is not sufficient
+    + Portability test
+        * Create each component with different compiler, and try to run tests with various combinations
+    + Performance test
+    + Statistics test

 Recommended practices (C++)
 --------------------